JeffereyWu-AI/win-youtube-downloader/README.md

 ### 🧩 Step-by-step (Chrome)

 1. Open **Google Chrome**
-2. Log in to YouTube
-3. Install extension: "Get cookies.txt LOCALLY"
+2. Install chrome extension: "Get cookies.txt LOCALLY"
-4. Go to YouTube page
+3. Log in to YouTube
-5. Click the extension → export `cookies.txt`
+4. Click the extension → export `cookies.txt`
-6. Load it in the app later
+5. Load it in the app later

 ### ⚠️ Notes